Korean War Legacy Project

 Proud of Korea

-He says he deliberately wears his Korean Veteran's hat so that people will ask him about it.
-He likes to brag at how well the country has done changing from a feudal society to an advanced country in the past 200 years.
+Ed Wuermser shares he deliberately wears his Korean veteran's hat so people will ask him about the war.
+He shares he enjoys explaining to others how well Korea has done since the war.
+He acknowledges how the country changed from a feudal society to an advanced country in the past two hundred years.

 Tags: Impressions of Korea,Modern Korea,Pride